jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-2-configuration.md

 { no-linenums }

-Now that our server is fully configured, we need to have a talk about [maintenance and additional notes, tips and advices](/blog/2023/03/01/vps-web-hosting-series-part-3-maintenance-additional-notes/) in the third and last part fo this series :smile:
+Now that our server is fully configured, we need to have a talk about [maintenance and additional notes, tips and advices](/blog/2023/03/01/vps-web-hosting-series-part-3-maintenance-additional-notes/) in the third and last part for this series :smile: